igoramadas/expresser/docs/logger.md

 ---

-*For detailed info on specific features, check the annotated source on /docs folder.*
+*For detailed info on specific features, check the annotated source on /docs/logger.html*